Vacuum cleaners energy label explained

 If anything, cleaning performance has, on average, actually increased as a result of the energy label's introduction.

 However, there have been some unfortunate side-effects.
-In 2015, we exclusively revealed that the rating system on the label is being inconsistently applied, as manufacturers each test and label their own vacs to slightly different methods.
+In 2015, we exclusively revealed that , as manufacturers each test and label their own vacs to slightly different methods.
 This makes it difficult to choose the best vacuum cleaner based on the performance information on the label.

 We've also found that some vacuum cleaners' ability to pick up larger crumbs and household debris has suffered, as some vacuum floorheads have been optimised for picking up the fine dust used in the energy label tests, as opposed to the mix of dust, dirt and fluff found in homes.